 By studying within our Essex Pathways Department for your foundation year, you will have access to all of the facilities that the University of Essex has to offer, as well as those provided by our department to support you:

 Our School of Computer Science and Electronic Engineering also offers excellent on-campus facilities:

 Demand for skilled graduates in the areas of big data and data science is growing rapidly in both the public and private sector, and there is a predicted shortage of data scientists with the skills to understand and make commercial decisions based on the analysis of big data.
-And an incredible 89% of our Department of Mathematical Sciences and 91% of our School of Computer Science and Electronic Engineering graduates secure a graduate job or go on to further study within six months of finishing their degree (DLHE 2016).
+And an incredible 89% of our Department of Mathematical Sciences and 91% of our School of Computer Science and Electronic Engineering students are in professional employment or postgraduate study within six months of graduating from Essex (DLHE 2016).

 Our graduates in data science have been very successful in finding employment in the public sector, consulting, technology, retail, and utilities, while a number have gone on to postgraduate study or research.

 Our recent graduates have gone on to work for a wide range of high-profile companies including: